finiam/rails-starter/README.md

 - CSS modules.
 Also includes CSS separation during the production phase, splitting all CSS to a separate bundle
 - All CSS is processed using PostCSS, our plugins allow you to write "SASS like" stylesheets.
 We also have some experimental features via `postcss-preset-env`.
 Check the `postcss.config.js` for the plugins in use.
-- Some special rules we use are enabled on the Babel config. **Class properties** to simplify React class components, **dynamic import** syntax to allow code splitting via lazy-loading and **legacy decorators** for React high order components.
+- Some special rules we use are enabled on the Babel config. **Class properties**, **react-imported-component** which allows us to us the package with the same name to async load React components, and **legacy decorators** for the ocasional high order component.
 Also, the base `preset-react` and `preset-env` are also enabled.
 Check `.browserlistrc` to check which browsers are being targeted.
 - `babel-loader` and `file-loader` are configured in the `config/webpack/loaders` folder.
-You can add more loaders here if needed and they will get loaded by Webpacker.
+You can add more loaders here if needed and they will get loaded by `webpacker`.
+We deleted all the loaders that come with `webpacker` by default, using our own instead.
-- Code splitting is achieved with the Babel config mentioned above and `React.lazy`.
+- Code splitting is achieved with the Babel config mentioned above and `react-imported.component`.
 Check the example frontend app for usage.
-- Separate entry points for the logged in app and logged out via the `application` and `signed_out` packs.
-- Even with the pre-rendered components coming from Rails, you can still use `react-router` as usual, building upon the `App` entry point.
+- We also setup `storybook` to mantain the ocasional styleguide.
+It's configured for React, but again, can be used with other frontend library or framework.

 ## Backend
 The only backend logic present is the user authentication.
 We created a custom session controller to handle logins and logouts using the Sorcery gem.
 By default the Sorcery gem only: